playframework/playframework/documentation/manual/gettingStarted/Tutorials.md

 #### REST APIs

-* [Making a REST API in Play][https://github.com/playframework/play-rest-api], a multi-part guide by the Lightbend Play Team.
+* [Making a REST API in Play][https://github.com/playframework/play-rest-api], a multi-part guide using the Scala API, by the Lightbend Play Team.

 ### 2.4.x